alexamy/godot-dialogue-system/README.md

 Block ends when there will be another dialogue block or the end of file.

 ### Expression (`$`)
 Used for executing arbitrary code.
-Will be executed as Godot Expression in context of dialogue interpreter.
+As default, will be executed as Godot Expression in context of dialogue interpreter.
 Typically it is a method call.

 ### Question (`=?`)